 Read more of our tips for paddle boarding with kids.

-Ww borrowed boards from Red Paddle Co who also supplied us with two Airbelt personal flotation devices.
+When we borrowed boards from Red Paddle Co they also supplied us with two Airbelt personal flotation devices.
 Think of those life jackets they use in safety demonstrations on planes but tucked away in a waist belt that you can quickly put over your head and inflate should you get into trouble.

 These have been specially designed for Red to give you the reassurance of carrying a buoyancy aid without it getting in the way.

-Non-slip, waterproof beach shoes* will help you when you are getting in the water and on the board.
+Non-slip, water shoes will help you when you are getting in the water and on the board.